 The Chief Executive Officer has primary responsibility for managing Culture and Conduct Risk.
 The Bank has established a set of values and behaviours which it expects all staff to display in their interactions with clients, competitors and each other, such behaviours being designed to drive a client-centric business model characterised by the levels of teamwork required to operate as a high performance organisation.
-These expectations are encapsulated in the Bank's code of conduct 'The BACB Way', to which all staff have been asked to sign up.
+These expectations are encapsulated in the Bank's code of conduct, "The BACB Way".
+On an annual basis, all staff attest to being aware of, and in compliance with the Bank's code of conduct, in addition to all relevant policies and procedures.

 The overall framework for management of this risk is set out in the Culture and Conduct Risk Standard and Policy.
-Compliance with this Policy is overseen by the Executive Committee of the Bank, with regular (at least bi-annual) reporting to the Board.
+Compliance with this Policy is overseen by the Executive Committee of the Bank, with regular (at least biannual) reporting to the Board.

 - the Bank conducted a culture survey, the results of which became the basis for 'The BACB Way', our code of conduct; - the Bank's staff performance appraisal system requires that all staff appraisals include consideration of behaviours and compliance with the Bank's Code of Conduct, which informs in part levels of fixed and variable compensation; - the Chief Executive Officer carries out a regular risk assessment, which is considered by the Executive Committee and by the Audit, Risk and Conduct Committee of the Board.
-Culture and Conduct Risk is a standing agenda item for the Executive Committee; - Culture and Conduct MI has been developed, which continues to evolve and draws inter alia on Operational Risk, Compliance and HR Metrics; and - the Nominations and Remuneration Committee of the Board has regard to compliance with the Bank's values and behaviours when assessing the levels of individual compensation for executive management.
+Culture and Conduct Risk is a standing agenda item for the Executive Committee;

-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures